-While the notion of "sustainability" might be typically associated with technical processes, eco-theory and engineering today, we often forget that our values and beliefs precede all such technical applications.
+While the notion of sustainability might be typically associated with technical processes, eco-theory and engineering today, we often forget that our values and beliefs precede all such technical applications.
 Therefore, we need our cultural orientation to be sustainable to begin with and that awareness can only come from a valid recognition of the laws of nature to which we are bound.

 Can we measure the integrity of a belief system?
 Yes.
 We can measure it by how well its principles align with scientific causality, based upon the feedback resulting.
-If we were to compare outcomes of differing belief systems seeking a common end, 40 how well those perspectives accomplish this end can be measured and hence these systems can then be qualified and ranked against each other as to their merit or lack thereof.
+If we were to compare outcomes of differing belief systems seeking a common end, how well those perspectives accomplish this end can be measured and hence these systems can then be qualified and ranked against each other as to their merit or lack thereof.

-As will be explored in detail later in this work, the central belief system comparison here is between the "market economy" and the aforementioned "Natural Law/Resource-Based Economy."
+As will be explored in detail later in this work, the central belief system comparison here is between the market economy and the aforementioned Natural Law / Resource-Based Economy.
 At the core of these systems is essentially a conflicting belief about causality and possibility and the reader is challenged to make objective judgments about how well each perspective may accomplish certain common end human goals.

-That noted and in the context of this essay, specifically the points about emergence & symbiosis, it could be generalized that any belief system that (a) does not have built into it the allowance for that entire belief system itself to be altered or even made completely obsolete due to new information, is an unsustainable belief system; and (b) any belief system that supports isolation and division, to control agriculture for food and create tools/machines to ease human labor.
-It could be argued that human society has not been mature enough to handle this ability and the perpetuation of fear and scarcity led to hoarding, privatization, nation "gangs" and other divisive tendencies for group self-preservation on various levels.
+That noted and in the context of this essay, specifically the points about emergence symbiosis, it could be generalized that any belief system that (a) does not have built into it the allowance for that entire belief system itself to be altered or even made completely obsolete due to new information, is an unsustainable belief system; and (b) any belief system that supports isolation and division, supporting the integrity of one segment or group over another is also an unsustainable belief system.